 Select the device you want to calibrate.
 In the dialog box above, the Boosted system was labeled Ref3000-15116, so that device should have been selected.
-Click the Both radio button to tell the system you want to run both a DC calibration and an AC calibration.
-When you click the OK button, the Framework opens a runner window and records current- and voltage-versus-time curves under a number of conditions.
+Select Both to tell the system you want to run both a DC calibration and an AC calibration.
+When you select Ok, the Framework will open a Runner window and record current and voltage versus time curves under a number of conditions.

-If the calibration fails, you see an Error Box appear.
-If a failure occurs, the usual cause is incorrect cable connections.
-An open fuse in the Calibration Cell also causes calibration failures.
+If the calibration fails, you will see an Error Box pop-up on the screen.
+If you see a failure, you should always suspect incorrect cabling first.
+An open fuse in the Calibration Cell will cause calibration failures.

-A service technician can use an ohmmeter to test for an open fuse in the Test and Cal fixture.
+A service technician can use an Ohm-meter to test for an open fuse in the Test and Cal fixture.
 An open fuse in the Cal side of the Test and Cal fixture will always cause AC Calibration failures.